iguntur/is-arr/README.md

 ### isArr(input)

-Returns an promise value of input
+Returns a promise value of an input

 ### isArr.sync(input)

-Returns boolean of input
+Returns a boolean value of an input

 #### input